NetworkGradeLinux/mion-docs/docs/community/Coc-interpretation.md

 Our maintainers are expected to model the Code of Conduct, and to address unacceptable behavior.
-Responses to possible violations are expected to be performed in a timely manor, while also taking the time to communicate with the project's leaders to ensure that any actions taken are done so in a thoughtful manor which represents our values.
+Responses to possible violations are expected to be performed in a timely fashion, while also taking the time to communicate with the project's leaders to ensure that any actions taken are done so in a thoughtful mannor which represents our values.

 ## Scope

-The scope extends to accounts which submit patches and pull requests, such as on github.
+The scope extends to accounts which submit patches and pull requests, such as on Github.

 ## Enforcement